Code-Institute-Submissions/project-two-6/README.md

 ### Features Left to Implement
   * Responsive design on all device sizes
   * Currently the game questions are hardcoded.
-This is not ideal and other solutions will be considered in future releaseas.
+This is not ideal and other solutions will be considered in future releases.
+  * Replace JavaScript alerts with modal pop ups.